 Where in the World is Milford?

 Using Excel, we created double bar graphs to display our temperature comparison data.
-We easily and effectively used the Chart Wizard and carefully followed the checklist prepared by Mrs. Dingman to insert patterns within the bars.
+We easily and effectively followed the checklist prepared by Mrs. Dingman to insert patterns within the bars.

 Our bar graphs were created as a performance task assignment, as we followed our checklists independently and with confidence.
 We reviewed finding mean, median, and mode, as well as declarative and interrogative sentences, as we wrote statements and questions about the data collected.